ywarnier/launch/lms_lrs.md

 Partial launch information may also be provided by an LMS in the form of a launch link, which may consist of only endpoint information, or may include learner information but not credentials.
-In this case, the AP would have to have been configured with or prompt for the necessary information.
+In this case, the AP would have to have been configured with - or prompt for - the necessary information.

-The LMS should specify Accept-Language, if it knows the learner’s language preferences.
+The LMS should specify `Accept-Language`, if it knows the learner’s language preferences.
-Except for its location in the query string instead of the header, Accept-Language should be constructed and interpreted according to
+Except for its location in the query string instead of the header, `Accept-Language` should be constructed and interpreted according to
 <a href="http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html">RFC 2616</a> (HTTP 1.1).